-In this section we shall present the results of a Monte Carlo simulation in which we evaluate the finite sample performances of the likelihood ratio test ($LR$), its Bartlett-corrected version ($LR^*$), the adjusted profile likelihood ratio test ($LR_{CR}$) and its counterpart in which the test statistic is Bartlett-corrected ($LR^*_{CR}$).
+In this section we shall present the results of Monte Carlo simulation experiments in which we evaluate the finite sample performances of the likelihood ratio test ($LR$), its Bartlett-corrected version ($LR^*$), the adjusted profile likelihood ratio test ($LR_{CR}$) and its Bartlett-corrected counterpart ($LR^*_{CR}$).

 The simulations were based on the following mixed linear model: